thecosmicslug/RimTales/README.md

 ## RimTales - A Story Exporter for Rimworld.

-    This mod was Inspired by two abandoned mods, 'Tales Log [Retold]' 'RimStory' and  which I felt were both lacking features but good in their own way.
+    This mod was Inspired by two abandoned mods, 'Tales Log [Retold]' and 'RimStory' which I felt were both lacking features but good in their own way.
-    So I started to combine the two, removing the UI from RimStory and integrating it with 'Tales Log [Retold]'
+    So I started to combine the two!
 RimTales takes the best bits from both mods, condenses it into one interface while massivly expanding the Events & Incidents it records.
     The Internals of this project have changed drastically since I started by tweaking 'Tales Log [Retold]'

     This version no longer relies on the TaleManager to retrieve the events, Rimworld deletes them after sometime in-game and that bugged me!
 This version uses a Harmony hook to catch all tales and log them permamently, the same with the incidents.

 # Development: